akimrx/akimrx/README.md

 I'm experienced Site Reliability Engineer and know how to build reliable systems.
 Over 8 years commercial IT experience.

+## The stack of technologies that I had to work with

-### As SRE I work with
+### As SRE

-- Linux, TCP/IP, Docker, Kubernetes, HAProxy, NGINX (also, Openresty).
+- Linux, TCP/IP, Docker, Kubernetes, HAProxy, NGINX (also, Openresty and other forks).
 - Redis, RabbitMQ, Kafka, MongoDB, PostgreSQL, MySQL, Clickhouse.
 - Prometheus (VictoriaMetrics), Loki, Grafana, Opentelemetry, ELK, Sentry.
 - Ansible, Terraform, Packer, Kaniko, Helm.